Novel, effective, broad-ranging

-Iksuda has access to multiple high-potency toxins from known and novel drug classes, each with distinct mechanism of action but all able to potently induce apoptosis of cancer cells.
-Currently, we have multiple toxin programmes in research and development.
+Iksuda has access to a range of payloads from known and novel classes – all with different tumour killing mechanisms but able to potently induce direct apoptosis of cancer cells.

 CDK11 inhibitors are under exclusive license from Cancer Research UK.
 We are working closely together to develop these toxins for ADCs focused on specific patient populations.